FerretDB/FerretDB/website/blog/2024-02-06-run-mongodb-workloads-ferretdb-tembo.md

 ![FerretDB stack on Tembo](/img/blog/ferretdb-tembo-stack.png)

-Next, configure your instance with the appropriate cloud provider (only AWS is available for now), instance type, storage size, and region.
+Next, configure your instance with the appropriate cloud provider, instance type, storage size, and region.
 Then click "Create".
 It might take a few minutes to provision the instance.